 Microsoft Dynamics 365 Pricing for Enterprise Edition

 The pricing for this suite of applications is a little complicated, but the objective of Microsoft is to provide a wide array of choices for various companies, and also to allow customers to grow into the full set of functions as needed.
 At the same time, they have created “Plan” based pricing, which is an attractive option for companies that do need more than one application.
+Get a feel for the new system with a free Microsoft 365 trial.

 Microsoft Dynamics 365 Pricing of Enterprise Edition Apps